 Four of the eight buildings (2 on either side of the main concourse) are dedicated to Royalton’s regular guests, two of the buildings closest to the beach on the east side of the resort are dedicated to adults only in a section called Royalton Hideaway, and two more closest to the beach on the west side are considered upgrades with the title of Chairman’s Buildings.
-Strangely, however, despite the upgraded status of Hideaway and the Chairman’s Building, ALL rooms in ALL sections of the resort look exactly alike, the only difference being whether they contain a king or 2 queen beds, and whether the sliding patio door opens to a balcony or a swim-out with 2 lounge chairs.
-Calling them swim-out suites is a bit of a misnomer considering how small the pool area is.
-There’s nothing private about them, and each body of water is so small that daytime heating makes them feel more like a hot tub than a place to cool off.
+However, despite the upgraded status of Hideaway and the Chairman’s Building, all rooms in all sections of the resort look very similar, with the difference being whether they contain a king or 2 queen beds and whether the sliding patio door opens to a balcony or a swim-out with 2 lounge chairs.
+It is to be noted that the pool area of a swim-out suite is very small and the area is not private given that all swim-outs are aligned on the first floor and are not separated only by a waist-high wall to which a safety railing is attached.

 Rooms are spacious, clean and modern, with plenty of drawers and storage space, including a wardrobe that contains complimentary terry robes and a digital safe in which guests can store their valuables.
-A mini fridge is restocked daily based on consumption.
-A comfy oversized chair and ottoman is big enough for two people in the corner of every room, and a flat screen TV provides more than just television with an online menu for ordering room service and the ability to view your guest folio (your bill) to keep track everything being charged to the room.
+A mini-fridge is restocked daily based on consumption.
+A comfy oversized chair and ottoman are big enough for two people in the corner of every room, and a flat-screen TV provides more than just television with an online menu for ordering room service and the ability to view your guest folio (your bill) to keep track everything being charged to the room.

 Unfortunately, the location of the TV in each room makes it difficult to see.
-Instead of being near the foot of the beds as is true for most hotels, Royalton Saint Lucia has mounted their TVs a good 5 feet away.
-All beds face the sliding doors to the balcony or swim out, causing the TV mount to be offset on the adjacent wall next to the wardrobe.
-Making it even more difficult to see is a large wooden frame built around the TV that juts out from the wall.
-The guest sleeping on the far side of the king bed or in the queen bed next to the window are the most affected by the TV positioning.
-The hotel would do well to install a swivel behind the TV that would allow for it to be pulled forward and angled toward the beds or oversized chair, then pushed back in for storage.
+Instead of being near the foot of the beds as is true for most hotels, Royalton Saint Lucia has mounted their TVs offside.
+Instead, all beds face the sliding doors to the balcony or swim out, causing the TV mount to be on the wall next to the wardrobe.
+This gives guests a beautiful view but makes it the TV difficult to see, especially since it is encased in a large wooden frame that juts out from the wall.
+An easy correction would be for the hotel to install a swivel behind the TV that would allow for it to be pulled forward and angled and then pushed back in for storage.

 The open concept of the rooms allows for a direct view into the bathroom area, with the option of using an opaque curtain as a divider.
-Bathrooms are equipped with exceptionally large walk-in marble showers with a convenient seating area and double rain shower heads as well as a handheld nozzle.
+Bathrooms are equipped with exceptionally large walk-in marble showers that contain a convenient seating area and double rain shower heads, as well as a handheld nozzle.
 There’s plenty of water pressure and room to move around.
-Double sinks but with minimal counter space can be found outside the shower, with a hair dryer and complimentary toiletries, as well as an undercounter shelf for clean towels and face cloths.
+Double sinks but with minimal counter space can be found outside the shower, with a hairdryer and complimentary toiletries, as well as an under-counter shelf for clean towels and face cloths.
 Given the open concept, thankfully the toilet is a separate entity, around the corner and behind a door.
-But… then there is a tub which straddles the line between bathroom and bedroom and can look and feel out of place, and like a big obstacle.
-The deep tub contains several jets for a bubbly, massaging experience, but its definitely awkward for families and non-couples because there’s no privacy except for the curtain.
-Even if the curtain obstructs the view from the beds, it does nothing to hide the bather from anyone coming in the door.
-As a result, its a safe bet the tub isn’t used by all guests.
+The only drawback is the tub which straddles the line between bathroom and bedroom and can look and feel out of place, and like a big obstacle.
+The deep tub contains several jets for a bubbly, massaging experience, but it’s definitely awkward for families and non-couples because there’s no privacy except for the curtain.
+Even though the curtain obstructs the view from the beds, it does nothing to hide the bather from anyone coming in the door or needing to the bathroom facilities.

 Plus, there is an impressive children’s waterpark and a stretch of beach where the Caribbean Sea is quite calm, warm and inviting.

-Located on the beach is Nexus Tours, who help to organize the complimentary watersports that are part of the all-inclusive experience.
+Located on the beach is Nexus Tours, which helps to organize the complimentary watersports that are part of the all-inclusive experience.
 As is the case with most Caribbean beaches, there are also random and independent tour operators that work the guests on the beach to take their excursions.
-Sadly, however, they can tend to be a bit pushy and disrespectful, but the hotel has no jurisdiction over them.
+Sadly, however, they can tend to be a bit pushy and the hotel has no jurisdiction over them.